-Fortunately, software such as ScheduleReader, which is a viewer used to view the (.XER) files quickly and without editing any information in them greatly help in these situations.
+Fortunately, software such as ScheduleReader, which is a viewer used to view the (.XER) files quickly and without editing any information in them greatly helps in these situations.

 In such situations, attorneys will be able to quickly, simply and comfortably view the delay analysis in a way that benefits them and satisfies their needs.

-Eventually, this approach saves a lot of time in the process of the judgement and also efficiently helps attorneys to make the right decision that is suitable for the specific case.
+Eventually, this approach saves a lot of time in the process of the judgment and also efficiently helps attorneys to make the right decision that is suitable for the specific case.